hazelcast/hazelcast-python-client/README.rst

    dependencies.
 2. Use `black <https://pypi.org/project/black/>`__ to reformat the code by running the ``black --config black.toml .`` command.
+3. Use `mypy <https://pypi.org/project/mypy/>`__ to check type annotations by running the ``mypy hazelcast`` command.
-3. Make sure that tests are passing by following the steps described in the next section.
+4. Make sure that tests are passing by following the steps described in the next section.

 Testing